ForeverZer0/gldoc/README.md

 }
 ```

+All responses will be structured exactly as above, which is illustrative of the complete DSL.
 This can be easily read and used to create inline documentation when generating OpenGL bindings, or whatever purpose you may need it for, with very little extra effort.

+ Note that this is **not** a replacement for the full OpenGL API documentation with detailed notes, examples, or anything else in-depth, which is beyond the scope of this project.
+It is intended for retreiving only a brief summary of functions and their arguments, typically for generating code-comments, inline documentation, etc.

+ ## Extensions

+ OpenGL extensions are currently not supported nor planned at this time, though that may be subject to change in the future.